-- Continue to monitor staffing levels and competence at the children's homes to ensure appropriate capacity and capability of staff running the two homes. - Monitor the effectiveness of the Board of trustees of Nambikkai Illam Trust and the advisory committee at Faith School and recommend courses of action to improve, if appropriate. - Give guidance to Faith School management about the numbers of pupils that FWT can sustainably fund. - Encourage trustees in India to explore supplementary local sources of funding and to consider ways to cut costs.

-- Continue to increase the number of standing order donors to strengthen the predictable income stream to FWT by widening the supporter base to include a younger generation of Church of God members and those not involved with Churches of God. - Encourage more giving from North American churches.
+- Continue to monitor staffing levels and competence at the children's homes to ensure appropriate capacity and capability of staff running the two homes. - Encourage trustees in India to increase the number of children at the homes. - Monitor the effectiveness of the Board of trustees of Nambikkai Illam Trust and the advisory committee at Faith School and recommend courses of action to improve, if appropriate. - Give guidance to Faith School management about the annual budget that FWT can sustainably fund. - Encourage trustees in India to continue to explore supplementary local sources of funding and to consider ways to cut costs. - Continue to increase the number of standing order donors to strengthen the predictable income stream to FWT by widening the supporter base to include a younger generation of Church of God members and those not involved with Churches of God. - Keep the higher profile of FWT with North American churches.